trumandaniels/Monte-Carlo-Colonel-Blotto/README.md

 If instead we assume opposing colonels play random strategies, we can find the best strategies using a Monte Carlo simulation.

 ## Solving using Monte Carlo Simulation:
-I've built a way to test different distributions (also called strategies) by simulating them battling against one another.
-By running this test, I started seeing a pattern.
+I've built a way to test how different distributions perform (also called strategies) by simulating them battling against one another.
+You can see how this pattern plays out below

 ![Graph](blotto.png)

+The better strategies perform, the higher they are on the Y-axis

-**-----If you're not interested in how the code works, feel free to skip the rest of this section-----**
+### -----If you're not interested in how the code works, feel free to skip the rest of this section-----

 Here's a short explanation of each function:
 note: parameters are in italics